Flotomate/product_docs/source/admin/admin-user-management/requester-group.rst

 Requestor Groups
 ****************

-Flotomate allows you to create groups of Requestors.
+Motadata allows you to create groups of Requestors.
 Grouping is a way to classify Requestors based on certain criteria.

 One use of creating groups is in communication: